Magicianred/PeopleScript/README.md

 function chooseNoBeverageThenCoffee() {
   /*

-    Execution Steps in Order:
+    Execution Process in Order:

     1. A function-scoped variable "beverage" is declared but remains undefined.
     2. That "beverage" is hoisted to the top of this block.
-    3. Since the assignment operation doesn't occur in the hoisting process, the console prints "undefined".
+    3. Since the assignment operation doesn't occur before or during the hoisting process, the console prints "undefined".
     4. "beverage" is then assigned a value of "coffee"
     5. Finally, the console prints "coffee".